 You may wonder, is that not leading up to a happy end?
-As the Tech Lead behind a number of Google’s tools and policies I’ve watched the situation since my departure last year, and have reason to believe no. Others of the evangelists on the team have left, too, and a very different department is in charge of Google’s web pages now.
+As the technical lead behind a number of Google’s tools and policies I’ve watched the situation since my departure last year, and have reason to believe no. Others of the evangelists on the team have left, too, and a very different department is in charge of Google’s web pages now.

 When we look at some of Google’s key properties and with that extraordinarily popular sites, we get a first hunch that the quality winds are turning.
 We can, for example, observe regressions for Google’s Jobs, Mobile, Analytics, and Earth sites.
 All these sites were valid up until 2013.
 (Luckily, the Ads, Business, About, Policies, and Press sites are still—or again, as with the About page—valid.)

 For campaign and landing pages the situation seems outright dire.
 It’s difficult to tell from the outside what the daily output in marketing pages is like these days, but of the ones I found that launched in the last months, thirteen in total, an already workable sample size, not a single one validates.

 And so we see that of 9 infrequently changed major sites, 5 are technically acceptable, 4 aren’t.
 Of 13 microsites and landing pages, 0 are acceptable, 13 aren’t.
 When we go beyond validation as a quality factor—just like Google’s style guide—, all of these properties, whether key company sites or marketing pages, lack other signs of good code health.
 Given that validation is merely demonstrating entry-level knowledge of HTML syntax, that is a poor and little professional outcome.
 What is also worrying is the fact that key sites are falling from near-perfect to errors even caught in simple validation checks, so soon, and the fact that there is no campaign page on par with the state at which we shipped sites as far back as 2010 or 2011.
 Those seem to be clear negative signs for a shifting regard for HTML and CSS code quality, and for code excellence.